Defjoint777/e954e47f-3d9d-4707-bea3-1ef3105278f4/README.md

 ## 3) Questions
 1. Why is the **order** of elements in a tuple important in the Cartesian product?
 2. Can you think of real-world examples where data naturally forms **pairs**?
+   (Barcode/Product),(ID/Person)...
-3. What changes if you consider B × A instead of A × B?
+4. What changes if you consider B × A instead of A × B?
+   Exmpl: B=[1,2,3] A=[a,b,c]
+   f(B*A)=1*a=1a wenn man das in ASCII oder binär betrachten würde sind die ergäbnise unterschiedlich. f(A*B)=a*1=a1
-4. How would you describe a function of three inputs using Cartesian products?
+6. How would you describe a function of three inputs using Cartesian products? i would describe this kind of function as a function of 3 inputs whose domain of 3 sets is cartesian produkt to describe fourth set
-5. Take a look at task 3 once again: What kind of values do you get?
+8. Take a look at task 3 once again: What kind of values do you get?
 Do these resemble anything familiar from binary numbers?

 ---

 ## 4) Final Advice